LancerStudio/lancer/README.md

 # Freelance.js

 Freelance.js is a set of tools designed to make it quick to get started on and complete client freelance projects.
 Freelance.js is optimized for mostly-static content.
 It does NOT cater to fully-JS-rendered apps.
+Its goals are:

+- Make it quick and easy to start a new project
+- Make way for straightforward development
+- Support tools that make client projects **low-to-maintenance-free**.

 ## Getting Started